Great Britain at the 1896 Summer Olympics

 Ten athletes from the United Kingdom of Great Britain and Ireland competed in seven sports at the 1896 Summer Olympics.
 The Great Britain athletes were the fifth most successful in terms of overall medals (7) and tied for fifth in gold medals (2).
 The 7 medals came on 23 entries in 14 events.

 Two tennis players (one English, one Irish) also played in mixed team squads, contributing to a gold and a bronze medal.
 These medals are not counted as part of the Great Britain total.

 Medallists

+The following competitors won medals at the games.
+In the discipline sections below, the medalists' names are bolded.

 Medals awarded to participants of mixed-NOC teams are represented in italics.
 These medals are not counted towards the individual NOC medal tally.

 Multiple medalists

 The following competitors won multiple medals at the 1896 Olympic Games.